The Debate Between Liberal and Conservative - 12.21

 No one.

-You know, Jonathan, at this time of year, when every person, even an atheist says this is the most beautiful time of the year, as a believer, I'm grateful.
+You know, Jonathan, at this time of year, when every person, even an atheist, says this is the most beautiful time of the year, as a believer, I'm grateful.

 I don't need them to say, well, Jesus is a son of God, because it's being revealed to them through the way we as Christians behave during this time.

-She actually uh I did something with some NFL players uh a couple of years ago, and uh they she she put us all through this um nutrition thing where we were doing a cleansing, and um she's a mom as well, and I I can't help but reflect on what you just said there uh about uh how people are and the and the the pressures that moms face during Christmas.
+She actually, I did something with some NFL players a couple of years ago, and she put us all through this nutrition thing where we were doing a cleansing.

-Here's a question I have for you, though, and I was talking to Jackie about this.
+Here's a question I have for you, though.

-How do you think that Americans and moms and uh children can grasp this special feeling that we have over this period of time and become that, not just experience it once a year, but actually become that.
+How do you think that Americans and moms and children can grasp this special feeling that we have over this period of time and become that?

 Well, you know, Jonathan, and of course, Michelle's the mom here.